WWJ-TV: Changes and controversies

 December 31, 1987, saw the end of one WGPR programming mainstay: The Scene was dropped from the lineup and replaced with Contempo, a similar dance music program but focusing on newer music.
 The New Dance Show also debuted on WGPR-TV in 1988 as an informal successor to The Scene, produced and hosted by R.J.
 Watkins and airing at 6 p.m. weeknights.
 In contrast to the disco influences of The Scene, The New Dance Show focused more heavily on techno and house music, with music selections that ranged from Kraftwerk to 2 Live Crew to CeCe Peniston.
 Watkins, who produced both The New Dance Show and Video Request, would eventually syndicate both shows via satellite to over 40 different markets; Watkins hosted a kick-off party on April 10, 1992, at the State Theatre to celebrate the occasion, which WGPR-TV carried live.
 During this time, channel 62 also added several programs aimed at other specialty audiences in southeastern Michigan.
 In August 1986, the station started carrying the International Television Network, which was an overnight four-hour block of primarily foreign-language subtitled programs, complementing the existing locally-based ethnic fare.
 Telecasts of Michigan Wolverines football and Eastern Michigan Eagles football were also added.
-However, the station was still criticized in 1989 for persistent technical deficiencies, equipment issues and an uneven programming structure that still weighed heavily on religious fare, even with promising local efforts including those from R.J.
+However, the station was still criticized in 1989 for persistent technical deficiencies, equipment issues and an uneven programming structure that still relied heavily on religious fare, even with promising local efforts including those from R.J.
 Watkins.